ronancpl/HeavenMS/README.md

-MapleSolaxiaV2
+# MapleSolaxiaV2
+---

-Freelance developer: Ronan C. P. Lana
+## Freelancer developer: Ronan C. P. Lana

 Credits are to be given too to Nexon(Duh!), the original MapleSolaxia staff and other colaborators, as just some changes/patches on the game were applied by myself, in which some of them diverged from the original v83 patch contents.